jaikishanagarwal/constitutionproject-1/page3.md

 ### Contingency matrix:
-> Is a matrix used to highlight (multivariate) frequency distribution of the variables in the dataset.
+> This a matrix used to highlight (multivariate) frequency distribution of the variables in the dataset.
 This  matrix was created using HDI rankings on the y axis and terms found in constitutions in the x axis.
 A contingency matrix was created by listing the HDI ranks with their respective countries and a ‘terms list’ which consisted words like ‘power’, ‘development’ etc.

 The findings can be enthralling and some key results have been highlighted: